Monday, February 2, 2026

 Chapter 4

-The Number Cards reveal how divine presence flows into the world and how life unfolds in time.
+The Number Cards reveal how divine presence flows into the world and how life is unfolding in time.
+While the Letter Cards show the structure of the world, the Number Cards show its unfolding.
+These cards invite us to trace the spiral of becoming, where time, intention, and human action intersect.
 In the Eilat Tarot, they are the sefirot made visible, each one a stage in the rhythm of creation.

 What You’ll Find in This Chapter